openskynetwork/java-adsb/README.md

 ## Usage

-A complete working decoder can be found in [ExampleDecoder.java](src/main/java/org/opensky/example/ExampleDecoder.java).
+There are three different versions of ADS-B in the wild: 0, 1 and 2.
+Transmitters' ADS-B version affects interpretation of certain messages.
+This holds in particular for aircraft's operational status information such as position accuracy and system equipage.

+When decoding ADS-B, a receiver by default assumes version 0, unless told otherwise.
+This has no effect on basic information such as position and velocity.
+These fields are compatible between different versions.
+However, for full awareness about an aircraft's capabilities, version information has to be taken into account.
+It is encoded in the operational status message which is sent around every five seconds.
+Thus, decoding ADS-B has to be done in a stateful manner.
+Libadsb includes a stateful decoder which can be found in the class `ModeSDecoder`.
+Given a stream of encoded messages, it returns decoded results of the inferred ADS-B version.
+This is represented by different types, e.g., `AirbornePositionV0Msg` and `AirbornePositionV1Msg` for versions 0 and 1.

+We recommend having a look at the [ExampleDecoder.java](src/main/java/org/opensky/example/ExampleDecoder.java) which gives a detailed explanation on how to use libadsb.

 A demonstration how this decoder can be used is provided in [OskySampleReader.java](https://github.com/openskynetwork/osky-sample/blob/master/src/main/java/org/opensky/tools/OskySampleReader.java).
 It reads, decodes, and prints serialized
 ADS-B messages from avro-files with the OpenSky schema.
 A sample of such data and the schema is provided in the [osky-sample repository](https://github.com/openskynetwork/osky-sample).

 ## Migration to Version 3

-**!!Version 3 is not a drop-in replacement.
+**!!If you have been using libadsb version 2.x and earlier: Version 3 is not a drop-in replacement.
 You have to adapt your existing code!!**

 With libadsb version 3, many things have changed, including:
 * **Switched to nautical units for altitude and speed.** We keep the values according to the standard.